- Homework 1 – Due January 29th

 Time: 10:30 – 11:50

 Homework and Grades:

-Homework Policy: Homework is to be turned in to my office or mailbox by 4:00 PM on its due date.
+Homework Policy: Homework is to be scanned and turned in via email by 4:00 PM on its due date.
 If you know in advance you will be unable to turn in homework when it’s due, you should plan to turn it in ahead of time.
-Religious holidays are not an excuse for late homework!
-If you know that there is an impending religious holiday, it is your responsibility to make arrangements to submit homework early.
-I will drop your lowest homework score to allow for missed assignments or for assignments that pose special difficulty.

 Homework must be neat, well-organized, and legible.
-Ragged margins, multi-column and otherwise over-dense formats, and unstapled sheets are unacceptable.
 If your handwriting is difficult to read, type your homework.
 If you tend to scratch out or erase incorrect parts of solutions, do a rough draft or type your homework.
 Write in paragraphs, sentences, and English words.
 Use punctuation and conjunctions to indicate your flow of thought rather than arrows or telepathy.
 Shoot for lucidity rather than terseness.